danmenjivar/fsmers/improve.md

 Okay, our project can be largely broken up into 2 parts:
 1. Drawing aspect (Canvas)
-    - sketch.js: is how the html and the canvas are linked, all handlers run here
+    - sketch.js: is how the html and the canvas are linked, all event handlers run here
     - DFADrawer: this is what actually happens on screen.
 It is made up of StateCircle & StateArc objects
         - StateCircle: defines a state and how it connects to another state.
 In it are the coordinates for drawing this state
         - StateArc: defines the transitions from what state you start and to what state you end at